Ladies! Get Screened for Breast Cancer

 A variety of diagnostic tests (ultrasound or MRI) may be ordered if a mammogram reveals potential cancer.
 First, the tests look for soft tissue breast abnormalities, which may be benign cysts or tumors.
 Then, a biopsy may be requested to determine if these masses are indeed cancerous.

-Types of screenings
+Types of Screenings

 Renown Health's Certified Breast Center